 Egg Production

-Cochins are not bought to lay eggs.
+People do not buy Cochins for egg-laying purposes.
 They are moderate layers and lay about 2-3 medium-sized brown eggs weekly.
 It’s not a dual-purpose chicken.

 This comes out to be about 150 to 180 eggs per year.
 Cochins take a longer to grow, and they can’t lay eggs until they are 8 months old.